alexkozlovm/js-projects/README.md

 # js-projects

 ## Library
-This project shows knowlege of basic OOP using constructer functions classes it also demonstraights mastery of using forms and manipulating the DOM.
+This project shows knowlege of basic OOP using constructer functions classes it also demonstrates mastery of using forms and manipulating the DOM with JS.